zextras/tech-doc/source/_includes/glossary.rst

      a high-level description of a functionality.
 A more technical description of the functionality, including the software packages required is provided by :term:`Role`.

+   .. user

+   Shared Account
+   Functional Account
+     A Shared Account is an account that can be accessed by multiple users.